DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <div style="font-size:0.8rem;">
 Conclusions:<br>
   <ul>
-      <li>🟡 1.
+      <li>🟢 1.
 Heisenberg's Uncertainty Principle does not "prove" indeterminism in the classical sense, but it does imply that at the quantum level, there are fundamental limits to predictability.</li>
-      <li>🔴 2.
-See <a href="#libertarian-free-will">Libertarian Free Will</a> below.</li>
+      <li>🟢 2.
+In harmony with with Niels Bohr's Indeterministic interpretation.</li>
+      <li>🔴 3.
+Fundamentally at odds with David Bohm's deterministic interpretation of quantum theory, known as Bohmian mechanics.</li>
+      <li>🔴 4.
+Libertarianism violates the the <a href="#libertarian-free-will">“intelligibility” objection</a>.</li>
   </ul>
 </div>